aimat-lab/ML4pXRDs/README.md

 `ml4pxrd_tools.manage_dataset.load_dataset_info` with parameter
 `load_public_statistics_only=True`.
 The returned objects can then be passed to the respective functions to generate synthetic crystals and simulate pXRDs (see below).
-We refer to section `Training` of the README if you want to create your own dataset and extract your own statistics from the ICSD.
+We refer to section "Training" of the README if you want to create your own dataset and extract your own statistics from the ICSD.

 ```python